abuhabuh/flask-datadog-monitor/README.md

 - route tagging is working and carries through to TF outputs

 TODO
-- multiple methods
-  - different methods need to support different thresholds
-  - need to be able to club methods together under a common monitor
 - "trigger when metric is <above/below> the threshold <in total | on average | etc.> ...
 - Test anomaly alert working
 - Test with different versions of Flask